jamm3e3333/whalebone-go-test-project/README.md

 ```

 # Solution
-Personally according the REST API definition, I would like the "creating" and "receiving" data to/from DB endpoints to name like this:
+Personally according the REST API standards, I would like the "creating" and "receiving" data to/from DB endpoints to be named like this:

 `POST /v1/client`